blakemerryman/blakemerryman.github.io/about.md

 permalink: /about/
 ---

-I'm a Software Developer based in Nashville and proud [Middle Tennessee State University] alumnus.
+I'm a Software Engineer at Apple and proud [Middle Tennessee State University] alumnus.

 I've been a professional iOS Developer since 2014 and you may have seen (or even used!) some of my work.
-I spent time at [Griffin Technology] (iOS Engineer) and [Aloompa] (Senior iOS Developer & Team Lead).
-I'm currently enjoying the remote life at [Black Pixel] (Senior iOS Developer).
+I spent time at [Griffin Technology] (iOS Engineer), [Aloompa] (Senior iOS Developer & Team Lead), and [Black Pixel] (Senior iOS Developer).
+I'm currently enjoying the West Coast life at Apple (Software Engineer).
 You can see my full work history over on [LinkedIn].

-I'm also the Lead Organizer for [Nashville CocoaHeads].
+Any opinions on this site are my own.

 ### Contact Me